-- Learn more about genomics and pharmacy
+- > Learn more about genomics and pharmacy

 - > NHS guide to genomics

 - > Health Education England genomics guide

-Genomics is the study of the body's genes and their functions.
-It helps us better understand health, disease and how people respond to different treatments.
-Pharmacy professionals can use this information to personalise choice of medicines for patients.
-For example, targeted treatments for cancer or predicting risk of serious side effects from medicines.
-This is an exciting new area for pharmacy.
+Public health Genomics Public health is embedded throughout all the roles of a pharmacy professional.
+Pharmacy professionals working in public health focus on improving the health of the population through the best use of medicines.
+Genomics is the study of the body's genes and their and how people respond to different treatments.
+Pharmacy professionals can use this information to targeted treatments for cancer or predicting risk of serious side effects from medicines.